richardhauer/SitecoreSettingsRedirector/README.md

       ...
     </configuration>

-If existing type of sitecore section node is any other types such as Sitecore Support types, it should be moved over to configReaderBaseType on sitecore node similar to above.
+If existing type of sitecore section node is any other types such as Sitecore Support types, it should be moved over to configReaderBaseType on sitecore node just the same as above.

 ### Basic Use